Spacing Requirements: Things That Drive Your PCB Mad!

 The importance of spacing rules from the designer’s point of view should be high.
 Standard spacing rules also specify creepage and clearance distances.
 However, engineers/designers usually follow the standard spacing rules and fail to look at the bigger picture.
 Additionally, the improper spacing between two traces can lead to crosstalk along the two-conductor traces.

 Crosstalk also occurs in stripline and microstrip interconnects.
-A stripline is identified as a transmission line trace, which is placed between two ground planes on the internal layers of a printed circuit board, while the microstrip is a transmission line trace on an external layer of the board.
+A stripline is identified as a PCB transmission line trace, which is placed between two ground planes on the internal layers of a printed circuit board, while the microstrip is a transmission line trace on an external layer of the board.

 Most of the PCB design software tools use standard rules to determine line spacing.
 These rules are also called as the clearance rules.
 Though, ‘clearance rules’ is not technically the right term to use for spacing rules.
 The more accurate term will be the creepage rules, as these rules are applied between conductive elements over an insulating surface.
 As a PCB designer, you must be aware of the difference between creepage and clearance, particularly in high voltage circuits.